 rb.AddRelativeForce(transform.up * force, ForceMode2D.Impulse);

-// Play shooting sound
+// Play shooting sound at bullet position

 AudioSource.PlayClipAtPoint(BulletSound, transform.position);